qemacs/qemacs/qe-manual.md

 Return a positive value if the first block compares above the second.

 Note: this version only handles ASCII.

+### `void qe_qsort_r(void *base, size_t nmemb, size_t size, void *thunk, int (*compare)(void *, const void *, const void *));`

+Sort an array using a comparison function with an extra opaque argument.

+* argument `base` a valid pointer to an array of objects,

+* argument `nmemb` the number of elements in the array,

+* argument `size` the object size in bytes,

+* argument `thunk` the generic argument to pass to the comparison function,

+* argument `compare` a function pointer for a comparison function taking 3 arguments: the `thunk` argument and pointers to 2 objects from the array, returning an integer whose sign indicates their relative position according to the sort order.

+Note: this function behaves like OpenBSD's `qsort_r()`, the implementation is non recursive using a combination of quicksort and insertion sort for small chunks.
+The GNU lib C on linux also has a function `qsort_r()` with similar semantics but a different calling convention.

 ### `int qe_skip_spaces(const char **pp);`